-1. For earlier instruments ( S/N prefix <MY/SG/US5051), the operating temperature ranges from 5 to 50°C
+^{1.} For earlier instruments (S/N <MY49430337/SG49430006/US49230450), the operating temperature ranges from 5 to 50°C

-MXA Signal Analyzer Definitions and Requirements
+PXA Signal Analyzer Definitions and Requirements

 The analyzer has been turned on at least 30 minutes with Auto Align set to Normal, or if Auto Align is set to Off or Partial, alignments must have been run recently enough to prevent an Alert message.
 If the Alert condition is changed from "Time and Temperature" to one of the disabled duration choices, the analyzer may fail to meet specifications without informing the user.
-If Auto Align is set to Light, performance is not warranted, and nominal performance will degrade to become a factor of 1.4 wider for any specification subject to alignment, such as amplitude tolerances.